andotherstuff/garland-protocol/garland-v0.1.md

 This history has storage implications.
 Old commits reference old blobs which must be retained for history to remain valid.
 Users who don't need history can garbage collect aggressively.
 Users who value history must retain more data.
 Section 13 discusses garbage collection in detail.

+### 9.5 Metadata Privacy

+Commit events are publicly visible on relays.
+To minimize metadata leakage, sensitive fields are encrypted:

+- **Sequence number**: The `seq` tag contains the sequence number encrypted with the master key.
+Clients can decrypt and sort locally.
+Observers see only opaque ciphertext and cannot determine commit frequency or total count.
+- **Root hash**: Stored only in the encrypted content, not as a plaintext tag.
+Observers cannot detect when the filesystem changes.
+- **Commit message**: Stored only in encrypted content.

+The only plaintext metadata exposed is:
+- The `prev` tag linking to the parent commit (necessary for chain traversal)
+- The `created_at` timestamp (required by Nostr protocol)
+- The owner's public key (inherent to Nostr signatures)

+The `prev` tag reveals the existence of a chain but not its contents.
+Timing analysis of `created_at` timestamps can reveal activity patterns; users concerned about this can batch commits or add random delays.

 ---

 ## 10. Single-Key Discovery and Recovery